shoeb-siddiqui/Youtube-Transcript/README.md

-# ChefVerse
+# Youtube Transcript

-ChefVerse is the React based website build for Cooks and Homemakers to contribute and review about Multiple cuisines and Recipes across the world .
+YouTube transcript is a Qt-based C++ application designed for transcribing, summarizing, and listing YouTube video content in multiple languages.

 ## Badges